tc-lang/trenchcoat/writeups/bound-method.md

 In the later case, the bound method would have concluded that `c ≤ a+b` but the first case would have yielded undetermined.

-If bounds are substituted not only in to the expression but also in to the other bounds, then the order of substitution no longer matters.
+If bounds are substituted not only into the expression but also in to the other bounds, the order of substitution no longer matters.

 This causes another problem however; consider:
 ```